Aliases for F2R Gene

 GeneCards Summary for F2R Gene

-F2R (Coagulation Factor II (Thrombin) Receptor) is a Protein Coding gene.
-Diseases associated with F2R include dyskeratosis congenita, autosomal dominant 1 and ariboflavinosis.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+F2R (Coagulation Factor II Thrombin Receptor) is a Protein Coding gene.
+Diseases associated with F2R include dyskeratosis congenita, autosomal dominant 1 and aplastic anemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein alpha-subunit binding.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for F2R Gene